 - Wall is a contemporary Canadian photographer whose large-scale, backlit photographs simultaneously showcase and challenges some of the most dominant assumptions about art and art-making.

 - David Hockney is an English painter, photographer, collagist and designer.
 Hockney's influence was particularly felt during the Pop art movement on the 1960s, yet his work has also suggested mixed media and expressionistic tendencies.
 Although based in London for most of his career, Hockney's most famous paintings occurred during an extended trip to Los Angeles, in which he painted a series of scenes inspired by swimming pools.

 Do Not Miss

 - Collage was first employed in fine art in the context of Cubism, and involved the introduction of pre-existing materials into new designs, often to produce a playful ambiguity between art and reality.
 It has since been enormously influential, impacting not only drawing and painting but also attitudes to sculpture.

-- Assemblage is a style of sculpture inspired by collage, and the notion of introducing pre-existing, non-objects into an art context.
-Although one can find precedents for the approach in the work of Duchamp and Picasso, it flourished as a tendency in the 1950s and 1960s, when artists often used tattered and soiled objects to elicit powerful images of everyday life.
+- Assemblage is a style of sculpture inspired by the idea of introducing pre-existing, non-art objects into an art context.
+Although one can find precedents for the approach in the work of Duchamp and Picasso, it flourished as a tendency in the 1950s and 1960s, and continues to be a prominent techinique today.

 - Cubism was developed by Pablo Picasso and Georges Braque between 1907-1911, and it continued to be highly influential long after its decline.
 This classic phase has two stages: 'Analytic', in which forms seem to be 'analyzed' and fragmented; and 'Synthetic', in which pre-existing materials such as newspaper and wood veneer are collaged to the surface of the canvas.